 Know several ways to explain the same thing.

-Notice when your explanation is producing the wrong results or no result at all and change your approach.
+Consider multiple types of learners and have as many ways of explaining or showing how to do something.
+Notice when your explanation produces the wrong results or no result at all and change your approach.
 Be aware of the “Bambi in the headlights” gaze.
-Different people have different learning styles.
-Develop several approaches for the same topic.

 Make positive comments